 I have been asked, "What is the correct procedure to apply gears on a Royal Enfield Standard 350-cc bike?"
-Specifically, people have asked me:
+Relatedly, people have asked me:

 - What are the two clicks that you hear between gears on the Bullet (between first, second, and even third)?

 - Answer: The neutral between gears is a false neutral.
 If you land in this false neutral, tap the lever again, and it will fall into the right gear.
 Never put the bike into neutral when it is in motion; you will lose all engine braking.
 When you come to a halt, the bike will be in one gear or another; it doesn't matter which one.
 Press the clutch and tap the neutral finder to bring the bike to neutral.
 Then slot into first and ride away.

 - When you come back from fourth to third gear, why does it go to neutral?
 (Mine does this sometimes when I don’t pull it up hard.)

 - Answer: First of all it needs to be understood that there is a false neutral between every gear.
 The neutral finder was introduced to deal with this problem.
 The first of the two clicks is the sound of the bike disengaging from the gear to neutral, and the second is the bike engaging from neutral to gear.

 - Can you use the neutral finder all the time?
 Or at what speed should you use it?